Journeys with Grief

 By chance I enrolled in a course Christine was facilitating at Tuart College and she offered to show the class the Grief Centre.
 I walked into that room and without a word even being spoken I was overcome with emotion.
 After much inner turmoil I decided to attend my first group on grief.

 Many weeks later and with the support of my wonderful friends at the Grief Centre, colour is coming back into my life.
 I have forgiven myself for Nick’s death.
-For 57 years my mantra was “I wish I had died in Nick’s stead.”
+For 57 years my mantra was “I wish I had died instead of Nick.”

 I now talk about Nick, I remember fun times with Nick and most importantly the Grief Centre has allowed me to, for the first time in my life, grieve openly amongst others there who have become my friends, who understand and accept me without judgement or expectation.
 I realize now, while I am deeply sad that Nick is not here, I am and I want to live life more fully.